Author: callinj Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 • Visual designs, wireframes, or mockups are attached to the story.

-• Interaction patterns (hover states, error states, loading states)
+• Interaction patterns (hover states, error states, loading states) are documented.

 • Responsive behavior expectations are defined.